youssefboutaleb/itern2023/README.md

 We have incorporated two main  AI models into the project:
 - ARIMA(AutoRegressive Integrated Moving Average): A time series forecasting method combining autoregressive and moving average components.

--  LR(Linear Regression): A statistical technique for modeling relationships between variables.
+-  LR(Logistic Regression): A statistical technique for modeling relationships between variables.
 ### Smart Contract:
  The Solidity-coded smart contract manages secure data transactions and anomaly detection within the system.